City of Music (UNESCO)

-UNESCO's City of Music programme is part of the wider Creative Cities Network.

-The Network launched in 2004, and has member cities in seven creative fields.
+City of Music is a designation given by UNESCO to a number of cities around the world "that have identified creativity as a strategic factor for sustainable urban development", to promote cooperation among them and to help establish further music-related activities in the cities.
+The network is a sub-network of the wider UNESCO Creative Cities Network, or UCCN.
+The UCCN launched in 2004, and has member cities in seven creative fields.
 The other fields are: Crafts and Folk Art, Design, Film, Gastronomy, Literature, and Media Arts.

-Criteria for Cities of Music

-To be approved as a City of Music, cities need to meet a number of criteria set by UNESCO.

-Designated UNESCO Cities of Music share similar characteristics:
+Cities of Music values